 "Listen," Dustin says, leaning across the wooden picnic table and speaking in a low voice.
 "The best part about it is, if you get some chick pregnant, you don't have to worry about it.
 You can just disappear."
-I'm don't know if he's joking or not.
-Knowing Dustin it's hard to be sure.
-Several members … Continue reading ¡Oye, chele!
+I know he's joking.
+But after a few weeks in Nicaragua, I will think back on this … Continue reading ¡Oye, chele!

 Ever heard that old chestnut, When God closes a door, he opens a window?
 Meaning that when something goes wrong or we don't get what we're expecting or we're forced to take a bumpy old side road when we would have preferred the shiny new blacktop of the main highway, then beyond the initial disappointment … Continue reading The Gringo Trail